☀ Summer offer: 20% off your first month for engagements starting in July. See our data infrastructure cost breakdown →

 At that point you need a data engineer, but you've already built a lot of things on a foundation that wasn't designed for this.
 You're not starting from scratch exactly, but you're close.

 The mistake wasn't hiring an analyst.
 It was not having engineering foundations in place before the analysis layer got built on top of messy data.
+(If that's you, see when to hire a data engineer for the specific signals.)

 Which One Do You Actually Need Right Now?